 Monzer Darwish is a 23-year-old graphic designer and metal fan from Al Salamiyah, Syria, a district near Homs.
 For the last five months he’s been travelling around the country and visiting refugees in Lebanon for a documentary he’s making about underground metal bands in war-torn Syria.
 Needless to say, it's a tough gig.
 People who are into metal have been persecuted in Syria for years by people who think they’re Satanists.
 When they're not saving up fuel to practice with power generators, they're worried about other things, like suicide bombers turning up to shows.

-Monzer (who taught himself just about everything) is producing, directing, editing, and promoting Syrian Metal Is War on his own, with no crew and basically no resources.
-He’s sold pretty much everything he has to raise money and has taken out a loan on top of that, which he’s hoping to pay back by crowdfunding.
+Monzer (who taught himself just about everything) is producing, directing, editing and promoting Syrian Metal Is War on his own, with no crew and basically no resources.
+He’s sold pretty much everything he has to raise money and has taken out a loan on top of that, which he’s hoping to pay back through crowdfunding.

 Making the film is dangerous and expensive.
 Monzer says that he wants to stay alive for long enough to finish the film, and so talking directly about politics and religion wasn’t an option.
 We chatted on Facebook for a while, and then we Skyped once he had enough fuel for his generator to keep the internet and his laptop going.